stormpath/stormpath-sdk-java/docs/source/about.rst

 About
 =====

-Building a web app, but not sure if the Stormpath Java Servlet Plugin is right for you?
+Are you building a web app, but not sure if the Stormpath Java Servlet Plugin is right for you?
 This page will help you decide if is a good fit!

 What is Stormpath?